Skip to content

 Calorie accuracy measurement

-• Simple proteins (weighed chicken breast, salmon, beef)
+• Simple proteins prepared at home (weighed chicken breast, salmon, beef)

-• Grains and starches (weighed rice, pasta, bread)
+• Grains and starches cooked from raw weight (weighed rice, pasta, homemade bread)

 Scoring categories